ntstojchev/UnityRuntimeInputDebug/README.md

 ### Custom integration
 The main component that you need to use is the `InputDebugger` component.
 The debugger is based on IMGUI so it's supposed to work wherever you attach it or instantiate it.
 - To use the debugger:
-  - You can toggle the debugger on/off from the `Enabled` value either from code or from the inspector.
+  - You can toggle the debugger on/off from the inspector enable/disable checkbox or from code - `EnableInputDebugger()`/`DisableInputDebugger()` functions.
+  - You can toggle the input dislay debug from either the inspector `InputDisplayEnabled` checkbox or setting the same bool value from code
   - You must assign `InputDebugCaptureActions` scriptable object in the `Input Actions` field
   - `InputDebugCaptureActions` is a collection of all the keys and axis that the debugger must listen for.
 The collection is composed from Keys and Axis collections.
     - `Keys` collection contains `KeyInputAction`.
 If `Icon` is not assigned, the `Name` will be used during debugging.